-If you have a food processor, the chopping of the vegetables takes no time at all.
+If you have a food processor, I suggest you use it.
+It makes chopping the vegetables a breeze.

-The potatoes are boiled and mashed with chicken broth, olive oil, salt and pepper.
+Boil the potatoes and mash with chicken broth, olive oil, salt and pepper.
 I like to use my immersion blender to puree the potatoes right in the pot.
-Then I use the back of a fork to make swirly patterns.
+Then I plop them on top of the casserole and use the back of a fork to make swirly patterns.

 If you have a large cast iron skillet you can do all the sautéing in it and then use the same pan to assemble and bake your pie.
 If not, you can use a standard casserole dish.

 I don’t think there is a definitive definition for comfort food.
 Many people talk about it as being something their mother cooked for them when they were little – a dish that brings back warm happy feelings.
 I’ve come to think of it as food that I adore but feel guilty eating – a dish that’s outrageously delicious because it’s filled with tons of decadent, fattening, tasty, unhealthy ingredients.
 But that doesn’t have to be the case!
 The part about being “outrageously delicious” is still crucial, but for me, to be truly “comforting,” food has to be healthy, too!

 This shepherds pie got as many raves as anything I’ve ever made for my family.
 I hope you enjoy it as much as we did!

 Here’s the royal recipe for cottage pie – the way Prince William likes it.

 If you’re interested in more healthy comforting recipes, here’s a link to 80 Healthy Casseroles from Cooking Light